michaelsboost/Budjut/README.md

 You can submit a pull request or simply share the project :)

-*As of May 30th, 2020 Budjut is no longer an active project.
+*As of June 6th, 2022 Budjut is no longer an active project.
 All updates as of that date and on are solely contributor based implementations.*

 Of course, Budjut is free and open source, so you can always fork the project and have fun :)